jvh/k-shortest-paths-with-fairness/README.md

  `sudo port uninstall sumo`
  `sudo port uninstall fox`

-2. If you did not already install homebrew do it by invoking `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+2. If you did not already install homebrew do it by invoking
+`ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 3. make sure your homebrew db is up-to-date
 `brew update`

 4. Install dependencies
 `brew install Caskroom/cask/xquartz
 brew install autoconf
 brew install automake
 brew install pkg-config
 brew install libtool
 brew install gdal
 brew install proj
 brew install xerces-c
 brew install fox`

 5. Set necessary environment variables
 `export CPPFLAGS="$CPPFLAGS -I/opt/X11/include/"
 export LDFLAGS="-L/opt/X11/lib"`

-6. Get the source code and change to the appropriate directory `cd sumo-<version>`
+6. Get the source code and change to the appropriate directory
+`cd sumo-<version>`

 7. Run autoreconf
 `autoreconf -i`

 8. Run configure
 `./configure CXX=clang++ CXXFLAGS="-stdlib=libc++ -std=gnu++11" --with-xerces=/usr/local --with-proj-gdal=/usr/local`

 9. Build
 ``make -j`sysctl -n hw.ncpu``

 10. Install
 `make install`

 11. After the installation you need to log out/in in order to let X11 start automatically, when calling a gui-based application like "sumo-gui".
 (Alternatively, you may start X11 manually by pressing cmd-space and entering "_XQuartz_").

 12. At this point, you’ll get an error when importing Traci, you must insert the SUMO tools into _PATH_ (or _PYTHONPATH_), this is done by putting the line … into the main Python module (where the main method is located)
 `sys.path.insert(1, ‘path_to_sumo_tools/sumo/tools')`.

 13. Set the _SUMO_HOME_ environment variable in Python code (same steps as 12).
 `os.environ["SUMO_HOME"] = “path_to_sumo_home/sumo"`

-14. (Alternative step) in macOS you can change the environmental variables in `~/.bash_profile`, in this you can add in a _SUMO_HOME_ variable
+14. (Alternative step) in macOS you can change the environmental variables in `~/.bash_profile`, in this you can add in a _SUMO_HOME_ variable.